 Another example, I discovered that vitamin A rich food improves memory and cognition.
 No doubt, these sentences sound good.
 However, these sentences also indicate that you are the sole researcher for making this discovery.

 At the postdoctoral level, most of the research work is performed under supervision.
 Most of the publications in the science field are multi-authored.
 Therefore, this sentence may not be appropriate to style your achievement.

-Let us write it as; I have contributed in investigating the role of nerve growth factor protein in Alzheimer disease.
-Here the verb contributed suggests that you have played a critical role in this project, and the discovery made is a team work.
+Let us write it as; I have contributed to investigating the role of nerve growth factor protein in Alzheimer’s disease.
+Here the verb contributed suggests that you have played a critical role in this project, and the discovery made is teamwork.
 Most of the research projects in both industry and academia involve expertise from several scientists.
 Employers expect a postdoctoral fellow to be a team player.
-Likewise, you should use right action verbs to state all your accomplishments.
+Likewise, you should use the right action verbs to state all your accomplishments.

 As a first step, prepare a separate list of all your activities that you want to put in your cover letter and resume.

-Usually, in the cover letter, you may want to state briefly about your present job, duties, education, technical expertise, teaching experience and number of publications.
-It depends on individual’s achievements in his/her own field.
-Start constructing sentence for each of your skills using appropriate action verbs (see below table for examples).
+Usually, in the cover letter, you may want to state briefly about your present job, duties, education, technical expertise, teaching experience, and several publications.
+It depends on an individual’s achievements in his/her field.
+Start constructing a sentence for each of your skills using appropriate action verbs (see the below table for examples).
 You may find such an action verb list by Google search.

 p id=”h.gjdgxs”>For example, if you are describing your research skills, you can use the action verbs such as collected, investigated, identified, examined, clarified, etc. Similarly, to describe your technical skills use verbs: designed, trained, assembled, computed, etc. For teaching experience you can use verbs – set goal, coached, explained, etc.